ssmi8/Fighting-for-Par/README.md

 ### The Three Key Benefits

 * This section highlights the three key benefits that the society focuses on which is, Great Venues, Competitions and Social.
 * I wanted this section near the top so the user can clearly see the benefits of joining the society.
-Many users want to know the venues will be of a high calibre, there is an option to compete with fellow memebers and it is a social sport, where you can meet new people.
+Many users want to know the venues will be of a high calibre, there is an option to compete with fellow members and it is a social sport, where you can meet new people.

 <img src="/assets/ux-files/three-benefits-screenshot.png" width="auto" height="auto">